GCTC-NTGC/TalentCloud/public_html/README.md

 [Gulp Notify](https://github.com/mikaelbr/gulp-notify) is a process used to display notifications on your desktop.
 These notifications are set up to tell you if your CSS is compiling successfully or if there is an error.

+Curious about how Gulp handles tasks?
+Checkout `gulpfile.js` in this folder.
+If the comments in that file don't make sense, let Josh know!

 #### SASS (SCSS)

 [SASS](https://sass-lang.com/) is a preprocessor that enhances CSS to include some really awesome functionality.
 With SASS, you can: